RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 The pramāṇa guy has so much burden.
 The other guy can just say: You are wrong.

+Produced > Started, Made to get going

+just like a debate > just like a kind of debate about

+despite accepting > regardless of whether

+yat:kiṃcit etc
+Could go with tvad-vacasi or with dūṣaṇe

+traps himself > burdens himself

+Third:
+You are trying to point out a fault between certain kinds of debates.
+But just like the debate between two people who dissagree could fail, it could also fail!

+anurodhitvāt
+niyamaḥ > might not mean the rules of debate, maybe its more general

 ### Passage 7

 #### Apparatus